tastyigniter/docs/resources/php-coding-guidelines.md

 }
 ```

-When the main function of a result is processing items, consider adding output inside of the loop, so progress can be
+When the main function of a result is processing items, consider adding output inside the loop, so progress can be
 tracked.
 Put the output before the actual process.
 If something goes wrong, this makes it easy to know which item caused
 the error.